muellerzr/muellerzr.github.io/_posts/projects/2019-7-11-FeatureImportance-TestSet.md

 title: Feature Importance and Gradable Test Sets in Fast.AI
 ---

-For all of my unversity research thus far, I have been utilizing the tabular library within Fast.AI to apply deep neural networks on tabular data (something not regularly done) with good results.
+For all of my university research thus far, I have been utilizing the tabular library within Fast.AI to apply deep neural networks on tabular data (something not regularly done) with good results.
 As such, I have done a large amount of outside work and research into common practices with Tabular data.
 In this article I will be discussing Feature Importance as well as how to grade a test set using the Fast.AI library.

 ---
 # Feature Importance:
 ## What is it and why should it matter?

 Feature importance in a very wide-grasp is figuring out what the most important factors in your data are in which the model can then perform the best with.
-In images, these can be mapped using 'heatmaps', where we have a thermal image of an input and we can see where a particular model wanted to focus on.
+In images, these can be visualized using 'heat-maps', where we have a thermal image of an input and we can see where a particular model wanted to focus on.
 The Fast.AI library utilizes [Grad-CAM](https://arxiv.org/abs/1610.02391) to do this.
 Here is an example from the Lesson 6 notebook in the Practical Deep Learning for Coders course:

 ![](https://i.imgur.com/d6nhN53.png)